 The field of psychiatry was quickly forced to transition to a remote model in March of 2020, a new experience for many clinicians and patients alike.
 The year that followed has seen a dramatic increase in behavioral health issues across all demographic groups.

-The panel of experts, each with a unique background and discipline, pointed to similar advantages and disadvantages to integrating technology into the treatment of behavioral health.
+The panel of experts, each with a unique background and discipline, pointed to similar advantages and disadvantages of integrating technology into the treatment of behavioral health.

 While digital innovation has brought about custom treatment and created new clinical services, barriers created by the technology are apparent; “emotional distancing and the elimination of nonverbal cues are taken away in the telemedicine format” said Dr. John, adding “How do we as clinicians commit to being as compassionate as before?”
 The group also discussed the need for technology literacy and internet access to enable these modalities.